- A Home for Leaders

 Based at the Port since 2017, the museum has provided hand-on STEM-based activities to more than 15,000 area K-12 students each year through enrichment programs, summer camps and other activities led by top industry experts.
 Among them is a state-of-the-art cybersecurity activities, including hands-on simulations.

 Similarly, the museum, though its training center, supports specialized programs for information security professionals—from entry-level courses to ongoing specialization by seasoned experts.
-These activities will be scaled significantly once the museum expands at its new facilities at Tech Port Center + Arena in the spring of 2022.
+These activities are scaling significantly now that the museum has expanded into its new facilities at the Boeing Center at Tech Port.

 Contact: David Monroe